SuzukiRyuichiro/workshop-chrome-extension/README.md

 ---

-## Building a "cheesifier" Chrome extension
+## Building a "baconifier" Chrome extension

-We'll create an extension that replaces all images on a web page with photos of cheese 🧀.
+We'll create an extension that replaces all images on a web page with photos of bacon 🥓.

-### Unsplash Source
+### baconmockup

-Let's use [Unsplash Source](https://source.unsplash.com), to find random cheese images [like this one](https://source.unsplash.com/featured/?cheese), using `https://source.unsplash.com/collection/8884129/`.

-> You can also use `https://source.unsplash.com/featured/?cheese` and replace `cheese` with anything you want (e.g. `wine`, `puppy`, etc.)
+Let's use [baconmockup](https://source.unsplash.com), a service that will give you a random picture of bacon based on the image size.

 ##### **TODO:**

-Use what we've learned so far to replace all the images on [this website](https://japantoday.com/) with photos of cheese.
+Use what we've learned so far to replace all the images on [this website](https://japantoday.com/) with photos of bacon.

 **Hint:**